neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

-We are pleased to announce support for LLMs in DeepSparse, starting with MosaicML's MPT-7B.
-DeepSparse is optimized for performant inference of LLMs with:
+We are pleased to announce support for LLMs, starting with MPT-7B.
+DeepSparse is optimized for performant inference:
 - Optimized sparse quantized CPU kernels
 - Efficient usage of cached attention keys and values for minimal memory movement
 - Compressed memory using sparse weights